 A typical mortgage rate lock is good for 30 days.
 Typical lock periods are for 15, 30, 45, 60, 75, 90, or 120 days.
 The longer the lock period, the higher the rate.
-For some programs, we can lock a rate as far out as 360 days.
-Doing locks beyond 120 days will most likely require money due in advance of closing.
+The extended lock program allows the interest rate to be locked beyond 120 days.

 Mortgage Rate Lock Extension Fee